gavro/gulp-iconify/README.md

 - Rendered PNGs will be saved in: './img/icons/png'
 - Rendered SCSS files will NOT be saved
 - Rendered CSS files will be saved in: './css'
+- If SVG has no width attribute, the default fallback will be 300px
+- If SVG has no height attribute, the default fallback will be 200px
-- The default styleTemplate fill be used (see below)
+- The default styleTemplate fill be used (examples shown below)
+- The default styleTemplate will *not* use the height/width slugs

 ###Customized example
 ```javascript